-I prepared this ridiculously long guide packed with travel tips from bloggers who are nothing short of experts when it comes to traveling in Europe.
+I prepared this ridiculously long euro travel guide packed with tips for travelling in Europe from bloggers who are nothing short of experts when it comes to traveling in Europe.

 See, the Old Continent is home to some of the most popular destinations for travelers.

 And because it is extremely diverse and culturally rich, each country will provide a different experience.
 That's what makes Europe so attractive, I think.

 Whether you're a budget traveler or not, traveling solo or with friends, these travel tips for a trip to Europe will help you make the most of this experience.
 Obviously, I recommend that you read everything, BUT if your looking for a specific bit of info, use the table of content below: